Genki Bakuhatsu Ganbaruger: Characters

-Kotaro Kirigakure is the son of a kindergarten principal and a ninja and is also a fourth grader in Aozora Elementary who has a great sense of ability and has a thoughtful of thoughts.
+Kotaro Kirigakure is the son of a kindergarten principal and a ninja and is also a fourth grader in Aozora Elementary who has a great sense of ability and is thoughtful as well as being the second generation Eldran pilot.
 He is being trained as a ninja by his father Toubei but he often skips it well.
 As Yellow Ganbar (イエローガンバー, Ieroo Ganbaa) with Ganbare Suit, he gains super-speed.
 His "Ride On" vehicle is the Ganbar Bike, a tiger-motif motorcycle, and he pilots Go Tiger, as well as being the main pilot of Ganbaruger and Great Ganbaruger.
-Kotaro puts his favorite sweet; banana daifuku ahead of his transformation item, abused his own superpowers at last episode.
-Unlike his predecessor Jin and later his successor Kenichi, he is a naughty juvenile prankster who always pranks Aozora's population for the fun of it which led to everyone into keeping on hating him even more and more and his mischievousness still never end for his whole life even in his maturity.
+Kotaro puts his favorite sweet; banana daifuku ahead of his transformation item, abusing his own superpowers in the last episode.
+Unlike his predecessor Jin and later his successor Kenichi, he is a naughty juvenile delinquent who always pranks Aozora's population for the fun of it which leads to everyone into keeping on hating him even more and more and his mischievousness still never ends for his whole life even in his maturity.
 He's the one resident in Aozora in which everybody hates him the most.

-Yousuke Kazamatsuri is the geek/nerd of the group, shy, sometimes unexpected-acting, curious boy whom troubled by his grade-conscious mother, and crush on Yurika, do anything for her.
-As Blue Ganbar (ブルーガンバー, Buruu Ganbaa), he is the first to discover their superpowers in the Ganbare Suits, which in his case is super-senses. he flies the Ganbare Jet (which is actually a prop-driven plane) and Mach Eagle.
+Yousuke Kazamatsuri is the geek/nerd of the group, a shy, sometimes unexpected-acting, curious boy who is troubled by his grade-conscious mother, and crush on Yurika, do anything for her.
+As Blue Ganbar (ブルーガンバー, Buruu Ganbaa), he is the first to discover their superpowers in the Ganbare Suits, which in his case is super-senses.
+He flies the Ganbare Jet (which is actually a prop-driven plane) and Mach Eagle.
 After he protects the egg containing it, he becomes the pilot of Gekiryuger as well.

-Rikiya Ryuzaki is a caring, diligent, loving brother and hard worker that wants to become a professional baseball player.
+Rikiya Ryuzaki is a caring, diligent, loving brother and hard worker who wants to become a professional baseball player.
 He has the most sense of duty in Gambar team, getting angry with Kotaro's sloppiness.
 As Red Ganbar (レッドガンバー, Reddo Ganbaa), Rikiya Ryuzaki gains super-strength.
-His vehicle is the Ganbar Buggy, which looks like a red go-cart, and like the other two vehicles becomes part of the cockpit for his mech, in this case King Elephant.
+His vehicle is the Ganbar Buggy, which looks like a red go-cart, and like the other two vehicles become part of the cockpit for his mech, in this case, King Elephant.
 He is the son of the owner of the ramen restaurant.
 When anyone needs more help, he ends up becoming the pilot of Revolger as well.